Resident (unless exempt):

 Bobcat, Badger, Gray Fox, Red Fox, Mink, Muskrat, Opossum, River Otter & Weasel

 - Statewide: Dec.
 1, 2023 - Feb.
 29, 2024

 - Bobcat: No daily limit, season limit 20, possession limit 20 per license.

 - Gray Fox / Red Fox: Daily combined limit two, with no more than one red fox.
 Season combined limit six, with no more than two red foxes.

-- River Otter: No daily limit, season limit four.
+- River Otter: No daily limit, season limit six.

 - Badger, Mink, Muskrat, Opossum, Weasel: No limit.

-Open year-round, except it shall be unlawful to hunt, take or attempt to take coyotes from dark to daylight with the aid of any artificial light and/ or any sight dog.
+Open statewide year-round, except it shall be unlawful to hunt, take or attempt to take coyotes from dark to daylight with the aid of any artificial light and/or any sight dog.

 Legal Means of Taking

 Firearms or Archery